leandroohf/mlops/bike_share_batch_prediction_simple/README.md

 NOTEs:
 * For simplicity we are overwritting previous models after retraining
-* Assuming training time are fast (< 20minutes, cloud job has processing time limit.
-It is design for short jobs)
+* Assuming training time are fast

 # Setting infra